 The Children’s Learning Institute partners with the Texas Education Agency and Texas Workforce Commission to provide TSR’s programs and resources across the state.
 View our most recent annual report:

-The Texas School Ready project began in 2003 as the TEEM, now know as TSR Comprehensive.
+The Texas School Ready project began in 2003 as TEEM, a program we continue to implement today as TSR Comprehensive.

 Research Underpinnings of TEEM School Readiness